 The American Academy of Ophthalmology and the American Society of Ocular Trauma recommend that every household have at least one pair of ANSI-approved protective eyewear to be worn when doing projects or activities that could create a risk for eye injuries at home.

 Choose protective eyewear with "ANSI Z87.1" marked on the lens or frame.
 This means the glasses, goggles or face shield meets the American National Standards Institute (ANSI) Z87.1 safety standard.
 ANSI-approved protective eyewear can be easily purchased from most hardware stores nationwide.

-- Use of hazardous chemicals or other substances that could damage your eyes upon contact;
+- Hazardous chemicals or other substances that could damage your eyes upon contact

-- Flying debris or other small particles.
-Note that both active participants and bystanders can be at risk from such activities;
+- Flying debris or other small particles that could hit participants or bystanders

-- Projectiles or objects that could fly into the eyes unexpectedly.
+- Projectiles or objects that could become projectiles and fly into the eyes unexpectedly

 Protection at Work

 The eye protection needed to do your job safely is determined by the Occupational Safety and Health Administration (OSHA).
 To find out what standards apply, check with your company's human resources department, or whoever is charged with overseeing OSHA compliance.